Youtube Facebook Twitter Instagram

 Best for: Bushwalking and mountain biking, no horses are allowed.

-Classification: Bushwalking (Grade 3), mountain biking (immediate)
+Classification: Bushwalking (Grade 3), mountain biking (Intermediate)

-Distance: 2750 m one way
+Distance: 2,750m one way

 Walking time: 1 hour 20 minutes